 At this time, only the Scottish Government have committed to re-opening the Independent Living Fund in Scotland.

-ILF will be open for applications from disabled people who:
+ILF is open for applications from disabled people who:

 No. The £800 must be the amount of funding you receive through Self-Directed Support / social care support package from your local authority.
 Benefits, including housing benefit, are not included as part of that figure.